nicolasochem/tzip/drafts/current/draft-consensus-key.md

 #### Can the baking key be a multisig?
 Can we have smart contracts manage baking?
 Can the rewards be sent to a third address?
 Can a third address be used for voting?

 All of these topics were discussed in the past.
-A previous TZIP called "Baking accounts" was implementing some of these ideas, but was ultimately rejected by the community because of technical shortcomings.
+A previous TZIP draft called "Baking accounts" was implementing some of these ideas, but was ultimately rejected by the community because of technical shortcomings.
 We are actively limiting the scope and the amount of code changes in this TZIP to solve the narrower goal of having a separate consensus key.

 #### Have you addressed all the unexpected breaking changes of the previous baking accounts proposal?